alexofficial/CROPro/README.md

 ### **What CROPro can do?**
-First, there are three different teqnuinces implemented: `Center`, `Random` and `Stride` cropping that can be used.
+First, there are three different techniques implemented to crop images: `Center`, `Random` and `Stride` cropping.
 Second, depending on `patient status (negative/unknown and positive)`, CROPro can be used to crop patches of MRI images with different settings.

 Below, we provide an example:

-- In a patient with negative ("healthy") or a patient with ("unknown") health status, CROPro can be used to crop patches of images over the prostate area.
+- In a patient with negative ("healthy") or a patient with ("unknown") health status, CROPro can be used to crop image patches over the prostate area.
 In both scenarios (negative/unknown), segmentation of the MRI prostate gland area is required.
-- In a patient with positive health status ("lesion"), CROPro can be used to crop areas of MRI images with lesions. where both prosatte  and lesion masks/segmentations are required.
+- In a patient with positive health status ("lesion"), CROPro can be used to crop areas of MRI images with lesions.
+This setting requires masking/segmentation of both the prostate and the lesion.

  > - There are also a number of settings that can be used.
-These include `automatic normalization`, `exclusion of slices` from the apex (first) and the base (last) of MRI images, `criteria for cropping` based `on percent overlap` between prostate and lesion segmentation mask (positive), and so on (see `main.py`).
+These include `automatic normalization`, `exclude slices` from the apex (first) and base (last) of MRI images, `lesions and prostate gland segmentation overlap criteria` (e.g, crop if lesion and prostate segmentation overlap on a % basis), more on this in `main.py`.
  > - In addition, for `positive` patients, the method uses prostate segmentation to crop the images.
 However, for each cropped image, a comparison of the lesion area within the cropped image is automatically performed.
 If this is successful, the cropped images are saved.
- > - when cropping with CROPro for a `negative` patient, CROPro uses the slices for which there is prostate gland segmentation.
+ > - Good to know!
+When cropping with CROPro for a `negative` patient, CROPro uses the slices for which there is prostate gland segmentation.
 Further, it will exclude slices depending on the size of the segmentation (e.g., very small segmentation areas are not considered).

 ### **_Why crop only slices with tumor ?_**
 - In this implementation, the mains reason of cropping slices with lesions was to use them for training the AI model and to test image-level classifcation (e.g., AUC at the image level).